craftingcity/The-Known-World/Guilded Mystic Entries.md

 ### Entry Descriptions
 The Description of the Entry must include the following information about the object of Entry;
 	- a description of containment or LKK
-	- a description of 'first-contact' if information
 	- a description of the object
-	- a description of the object's mystical effects
+	- a description of 'first-contact' if known